Last updated on October 10th, 2022 at 06:04 pm

 The second-highest rated show is a touchstone of sorts for Netflix.
 Orange is the New Black is as popular as it ever was as a Netflix original series after receiving sixteen Emmy nominations and four Emmy wins for the first five seasons.

 Ever Widening Content Choices

-The streaming service plans to release 700 new Netflix Originals in 2018, including 80 original movies.
-And because Netflix allows writers and producers so much artistic license in their contracts, there’s something for everyone.
+The streaming service just continues to release new original movies and shows, and because Netflix allows writers and producers so much artistic license in their contracts, there’s something for everyone.
 It also means that each production has its own individual twist.

 TV Veterans Buy into Netflix

 Even entertainment powerhouses like Shonda Rimes are signing with Netflix.
 And it’s not just because of the money.
 Rimes told reporters:

 “Ted provides a clear, fearless space for creators at Netflix.
 He understood what I was looking for — the opportunity to build a vibrant new storytelling home for writers with the unique creative freedom and instantaneous global reach provided by Netflix’s singular sense of innovation.”

 Netflix’s contracts with David Letterman, Dave Chapelle, and even Barack and Michelle Obama prove that it’s not about the money.
 It’s about the freedom to share their vision with audiences.

 The following are just a some of the excellent Netflix Originals that you must see.
 Even though some of them are now household names, you may have been put off by the hype.

 Trust us.
 All of these shows live up to the hype and more!